unraid/docs/docs/unraid-os/manual/shares.md

 behaviour handles the rest with no further user interaction.

-Sometimes for one reason or another users find that the files seem to be
-\'stuck\' on a pool.
+Sometimes for one reason or another users find that the files seem to be 'stuck' on a pool.
 The way to proceed in such a case to get the files belonging to a share from a pool onto the main array is:

 - Disable **Docker/VM** services if they are enabled (as files open in